tom-clik/coldlight/_docs/userguide/ColdLight_Documents.md

 ## Cross references

 Cross references require only the unique id of the target, irrespective of file source.
-For sections, use the filename excluding any legacy sort orders at the front (e.g. for a file `40-getting-started.md` just use (`#getting-started`).
-For headings, you need to apply an ID -- see [](#additional_attrs) -- and then use this as the link.
+For sections, use the filename excluding any extension (e.g. for a file `getting-started.md` just use (`getting-started`).
+For headings, you need only the  ID -- see [](#additional_attrs).
+ColdLight will add the document link if required.
+For other cross references, you need a combination of the page and the ID of the reference, e.g. `[](filename#anchor)`.

 In addition, ColdLight will automatically update cross references with the text of the reference (if left blank).